samuelpucher/BachelorThesis/README.md

 # BachelorThesis
-This repository contains all the raw code, that I used for my Bachelor thesis.
+This repository contains all the raw code, that I used for my Bachelor thesis in the corresponding 'Bachelorthesis' folder.
 A clone of this repository exists on the GitLab server of the institute for theoretical physics at JKU

 ## Author:
 Samuel Pucher